Ali-Shaikh-Qasem/Job-shop-scheduling-problem-using-genetic-algorithm/README.md

+This project is an application of Artificial Intelligence course.
 In this project, genetic algorithm is used to solve a job shop scheduling problem that creates a schedule for a given job sequences and their machines.
 It also provides a Gantt chart illustrates the provided solution.